 In accordance with DOE Order 458.1, authorized releases of property suspected of containing residual radioactive material must meet DOE and other federal, state, and local radiation protection policies and requirements.
 Released property must be appropriately surveyed, and the Laboratory must adequately demonstrate that authorized limits are met.
 In addition, documentation supporting the release of property should be publicly available.
 The release of property off the BNL site from radiological areas is controlled.
 No vehicles, equipment, structures, or other materials from these areas can be released from the Laboratory unless the amount of residual radioactivity on such items is less than the authorized limits.
-The default authorized limits are specified in the BNL Site Radiological Control Manual (BNL 2013b) and are consistent with the pre-approved authorized release limits set by DOE Order 458.1.
+The default authorized limits are specified in the BNL Site Radiological Control Manual (BNL 2019 Rev 9) and are consistent with the pre-approved authorized release limits set by DOE Order 458.1.

-In 2017, excess materials not identified as radioactive, such as scrap metal electronics equipment as a result of normal operations were released to interested parties or to an off-site location.
-All materials were surveyed, as required, using appropriate calibrated instruments and released based on DOE pre-approved authorized limits.
-There were no releases of real property in 2017.
+In 2018, excess materials not identified as radioactive, such as scrap metal and electronics equipment resulting from normal operations, were released to interested parties or to an off-site location.
+All materials were surveyed, as required, using appropriate calibrated instruments and released based on the DOE pre-approved authorized release limits.
+There were no releases of real property in 2018.